ietf/tao/Tao.md

 support of the IETF.

-The [IETF Administration LLC](https://www.ietf.org/about/administration/) (IETF LLC) is a "disregarded entity" of ISOC, which means it is treated as as a branch or division for tax purposes.
+The [IETF Administration LLC](https://www.ietf.org/about/administration/) (IETF LLC) is a "disregarded entity" of ISOC, which means it is treated as a branch or division for tax purposes.
 The IETF LLC has no role in the oversight or steering of the standards process, the appeal chain, the confirming bodies for existing IETF and IAB appointments, the IRTF, or ISOC's memberships in other organizations.
 Rather, the IETF LLC, as overseen by its